-3. How can my Club or Shared Interest Group (SIG) participate?
+3. How can my Club/SIG participate?

-Inform the Harvard Alumni Association of your commitment to participate in the Summer Community Service Fellowship (SCSF) program by completing the SCSF Clubs & SIGs application form, shared in the Officers Lounge each fall.
-The deadline to submit Club & SIG participation information is typically in early December.
+Inform the Harvard Alumni Association of your commitment to participate in the Summer Community Service Fellowship (SCSF) program by completing the SCSF participation form sent to Clubs and SIGs in early November.
+The deadline to submit Club and SIG participation information is typically in early December.

-4. What are the funding requirements for my Club or SIG to participate in the program?
+4. What are the funding requirements for my Club/SIG to participate in the program?